Tiledesk/.github/profile/README.md

 * email: admin@tiledesk.com
 * password: adminadmin

-If everything it is ok, you will start from your first project dashboard 😎
+If everything is ok, you will get your first project 😎

 ![image](https://user-images.githubusercontent.com/9378770/181733184-02ab81ac-5611-422f-aa1b-58a218a6d45b.png)